heubert-69/Real-Time-Sentiment-Analysis-App-for-Twitter/README.md

 ## Notes
 - Python microservice uses Hugging Face and Torch
 - R app communicates with the microservice via HTTP POST
-- Consider using ONNX runtime for faster inference if scaling